Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

 Long-range dependency is particularly important in application domains such as biology, in which a chain of interactions between macromolecules connects entities several steps apart \cite{chang2001mammalian, crino2016mtor}.
-This is why Liu \etal \cite{liu2021neural} design a path-based neurosymbolic method for predicting novel drug indications, treatment possibilities for pharmaceutical drugs \cite{domingo2021covid}.
+This is why Liu \etal \cite{liu2021neural} design a path-based neurosymbolic method for predicting novel drug indications (\textit{i.e.}, treatment possibilities for pharmaceutical drugs \cite{domingo2021covid}).
 Specifically, they investigate paths which start and end with \textit{drug} and \textit{disease} nodes, respectively.
 By exploring indirect drug indications which might operate through other entities, such as genes, they expand the set of novel discoveries possible.
-Additionally, however, they expand the search space.
-To search the KG meaningfully, they employ \textbf{Policy-guided walks with Logical Rules (PoLo)}.
+However, using path-based exploration expands the search space.
+Therefore, to search the KG meaningfully, they employ \textbf{Policy-guided Walks with Logical Rules (PoLo)}.
 Essentially, they start by encoding general path patterns, or \textit{metapaths}, as logical rules with pre-computed confidence scores.
-While metapaths can be manually selected from expert knowledge, they can also be mined, such as in the \textbf{PoLo} follow-up study \cite{drance2021neuro} by Dranc\'{e} \etal Then, they train an agent to walk through a biological KG, storing history using a LSTM.
+While metapaths can be manually selected from expert knowledge, they can also be mined, such as in the \textbf{PoLo} follow-up study by Dranc\'{e} \etal \cite{drance2021neuro}.
+In both studies, they train an agent to walk through a biological KG, storing history using a LSTM.
 To use the rules as guidance, the agent is not only rewarded when it finds a positive drug indication but also when the path it follows corresponds to one of the logically encoded metapaths.
-Ultimately, the incorporation of path-based rules guides the exploration of long-range dependencies so that indirect relationships between distant nodes can be predicted.
-Furthermore, if one uses rule-mining to generate the metapaths, as Dranc\'{e} \etal did, the generated rules and their corresponding confidences facilitate model interpretability like the approaches described in previous subsections do.
+Ultimately, the incorporation of path-based rules in the symbolic module guides the neural module toward exploration of long-range dependencies so that indirect relationships between distant nodes can be predicted.
+Therefore, this can be seen as another example of the \mbox{\refguide} characteristic.
+Furthermore, expert-curated metapaths tend to consider the most probable combinations of relationships between various node types, so these approaches have the potential to handle heterogeneous graphs well, fitting the \mbox{\refhetagg} characteristic.
+Alternatively, if one uses rule mining to generate the metapaths, as \mbox{Dranc\'{e}} \mbox{\etal}did, the generated rules and their corresponding confidences facilitate the \mbox{\refinterp} characteristic of the model.